 User Manual of Norwii Presenter for macOS

-Norwii Presenter is a software which has Windows version and macOS version.
+Norwii Presenter is a software which has Windows version, macOS version and Android version.

 Wireless presenter is a physical device which has page down/up keys and a USB receiver.

 Key is a part of the wireless presenter which is plastic or metal.

 Button is a part of the Norwii presenter software which can be clicked by mouse.